peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string ToSingleLineString();

- Converts this media type to a text string form suitable for inserting in HTTP headers.
-Notably, the string contains the value of a Content-Type header field (without the text necessarily starting with "Content-Type" followed by a space), and consists of a single line.  <b>Return Value:</b>
+ Not documented yet.

+<b>Return Value:</b>

-A text string form of this media type.
+A text string.

 <a id="ToString"></a>
 ### ToString

     public override string ToString();

  Converts this media type to a text string form suitable for inserting in email headers.
-Notably, the string contains the value of a Content-Type header field (without the text necessarily starting with "Content-Type" followed by a space), and consists of one or more lines.  <b>Return Value:</b>
+Notably, the string contains the value of a Content-Type header field (without the text necessarily starting with "Content-Type" followed by a space), and consists of one or more lines.

+<b>Return Value:</b>

 A text string form of this media type.